4C-multiphysics/4C/doc/readthedocs/introduction_solvers.rst

 Special case: Contact
 ^^^^^^^^^^^^^^^^^^^^^^^

-Even though contact does not involve several physics directly, they can be treated as a coupled problem:
+Even though contact does not involve several physics directly, the arising linear system may exhibit similar propertoes due to the presence of Lagrange multiplier unknowns to enforce the contact constraints.

+The following scenarios are covered by 4C:

 - Contact with penalty: basically still a solid mechanics problem, probably just a bit more ill-conditioned
-- Contact with lagrange multipliers: There is a block structure in the system.
+- Contact with lagrange multipliers:

-  If an iterative solver is used, the preconditioner needs to know about it.
+   - If Lagrange multipliers are kept as unknowns in the linear system, it exhibits a block structure.
+It is beneficial to tailor the preconditioner to this block structure.
+   - If Lagrange multipliers have been removed from the system through static condensation, the layout of the system does not differ very much from a regular solid mechanics problem.
+Knowledge about the contact interface might still be beneficial for designing a good preconditioner.

 Solver Interfaces